dmstr/yii2-parallax/README.md

 1. Register desired asset bundle in view
 2. Set the x and y  to define direction and velocity.
-An extra optional parameter (when) tells the element when it should start moving. use "asap" to move the element as soon as the scroll event fires.
-Use visible (default value) for those elements that should move as soon they are visible in the viewport.
+An extra optional parameter (startCondition) tells the element when it should start moving. use "asap" to move the element as soon as the scroll event fires.
+Use "visible" (default value) for those elements that should move as soon they become visible in the viewport.
 3. Scroll to see the AWESOME effect.

 [data-parallax="{x}, {y}, {when}"]